-Our issued patents may not prevent competitors from competing with VASCEPA, even if we seek to enforce our patent rights.
+Our issued patents may not prevent competitors from competing with VASCEPA, even if we are successful in enforcing our patent rights.

 We plan to vigorously defend our rights under issued patents.
 For example, on November 30, 2020 we filed a patent infringement lawsuit against Hikma for making, selling, offering to sell and importing generic icosapent ethyl capsules in and into the United States in a manner that we allege has induced the infringement of patents covering the use of VASCEPA to reduce specified cardiovascular risk.
 On January 25, 2021, we expanded the scope of this patent infringement lawsuit to include a health care insurance provider, Health Net, LLC.
 On January 4, 2022, the district court hearing the case granted Hikma's motion to dismiss.
-We intend to appeal the decision of the district court when permitted and also intend to continue to vigorously pursue our ongoing litigation with Health Net, LLC, but cannot predict the outcome or the impact on our business.
+On October 13, 2022, the district court granted final judgement on the aspect of the litigation relating to the Company and Hikma.
+The Company intends to appeal the decision of the district court now that it is permitted to do so and also intends to continue to vigorously pursue its ongoing litigation with Health Net, but cannot predict the outcome or the impact on its business.